 We're going great guns in the silent phase of our project.
 The outstanding capital campaign committee is actively cultivating and soliciting donors.
 We hope you will share your passion and support for Family House with your friend and family and encourage them to join the growing number of our volunteers, friends and supporters.

 Building Blox Consulting is another essential component of our fundraising team.
-They are, along with Director of Development, Susan Neff, are providing strategic counseling on donor research and solicitation.
+They are providing strategic counseling on donor research and solicitation.

 Board members, Amy and Drew McKnight, held a successful cultivation event in their home for colleagues in the investment community in November.
 One-on-one meetings are scheduled to follow up for cultivation and solicitation.